smaster0517/Tiny-Lisp/README.md

 # Tiny-Lisp
-Tiny codes for some small Lisp functions
+Code snippets for some small Lisp functions.